forest-snow/CMSC828L/Problem Set 2/README.md

 * If you can find a meaningful bug in the data processing code, some sort of extra credit will be awarded

-* Make sure you split the data into testing and training sets in your code where appropriate

-* You must use Python 3.5 or greater

-* The code you give us should be a formality, everything should be laid out in the pdf or clearly explained in Jupyter notebook (in English and without a bunch of extra outputs)

-* If you're on the fence about Python+pdf vs a jupyter notebook, please use Python+pdf (it's easier for us to grade)
-  * Please include seperate .pdf, .py, or jupyter files for each model

-* Making submissions shorter faster/easier to grade is better for both of us (please don't be unnescesarily verbose)

-  * 6 total pages of pdfs (with *large* figures, spacing, etc) is the absolute maximum you should be submitting (or the equivalent for jupyter notebooks)

-* Please make sure that the write up isn't in broken or incoherent English (please don't do it after being awake for 30 hours straight, etc.)

-* You're allowed to do some models in Jupyter and some in .py+.pdf, but please dont; making things easier for the TAs is better for you too

 * The best way to get logistical/administrative questions about this assignment answered is to come to Justin's office hours (MW 5-6 in AVW 4101/4103)

 * That's also the best way to get weird Linux problems answered

   * Ask Chen about weird macOS problems

-* All computations/machine learning must be done in Keras.
-Don't see that NumPy, etc. are allowed dependencies and do something weird.

 * If you're doing this on a Windows system and have any issues beyond your Python code (i.e. "TensorFlow won't work/install right"), we can't help you